lthms/soap.coffee-lthms/site/posts/i-cannot-ssh-into-my-server-anymore.md

 With that, everything clicked.
 I knew what I wanted to do, and I was very excited about it.

-[^fp]: CoreOS and Ignition taught me to think about virtual machines the same
+[^fp]: CoreOS and Ignition enable me to think about virtual machines the same
-    way OCaml or Haskell taught me to think about data: as immutable values.
+    way OCaml or Haskell trained me to think about data: as immutable values.

 [Docker Compose]: https://docs.docker.com/compose/
 [Kubernetes]: https://kubernetes.io/